-Internal Service Fund Types - Internal service funds are used to account for the financing of goods or services provided by one department or agency to other departments or agencies on a cost-reimbursement basis.
+Internal Service Fund Types - Internal service funds are used to account for the financing of goods or services provided by one department or agency to other funds, departments, or agencies of the District on a cost-reimbursement basis.
 The Master Insurance Fund is the only internal service fund maintained by the District.
 Internal service funds are never considered to be major funds.